HossamBalaha/BE-544-Artificial-Intelligence-Techniques-in-Digital-Histopathology/README.md

 8. `Split Folders` - A simple library to split folders into training, validation, and testing directories.
 9. `Keras Tuner` - A library to perform hyperparameter tuning for Keras models.
 10. `Optuna` - An automatic hyperparameter optimization software framework, particularly designed for machine learning.
+11. `Patchify` - A library to extract patches from images.
+12. `PyTorch` - An open-source machine learning library based on the Torch library.
+13. `TorchVision` - A library from PyTorch that consists of popular datasets, model architectures, and common image transformations for computer vision.
+14. `Transformers` - A library for Natural Language Processing (NLP) using deep learning techniques.
+15. `Datasets` - A library to access and share datasets and evaluation metrics for machine learning.
+16. `Pillow` - A library to add support for opening, manipulating, and saving many different image file formats.
+17. `TensorBoard` - A suite of visualization tools to make training and debugging models easier in TensorFlow.
+18. `Pandas` - A fast, powerful, flexible, and easy-to-use open-source data analysis and data manipulation library.

 The packages versions of the libraries used in this series are: